 In some cases, people will progress through your sequence campaign by seeing the next video in a sequence step when it appears in a different campaign.
 By following the sequence by video ad, regardless of the campaign that serves it, more people will complete the sequence at a lower cost to you.
 Keep in mind that the video ad’s targeting must be the same in both campaigns in order to serve as part of the sequence campaign.

 Keep in mind that you can set a frequency cap for video ad sequences to limit the amount of times people see your sequences.
-By default, the frequency cap is set to one sequence per person in a 30 day period when you create a video ad sequence campaign, but you can change the frequency cap to one sequence per person in a 7 day period.
+By default, the frequency cap is set to one sequence per person in a 7 day period, but you can change the frequency cap to one sequence per person in a 30 day period.